cnerg/cnerg.github.com/source/people/post-doc-2012-mesh.rst

    and performance improvement
  * advanced tallies on unstructured mesh including expansion methods and kernel density estimators

-The DataTransferKit_ is an open-source component library providing scalable algorithms for transferring and synchronizing solutions between different physics solvers in massively parallel multi-physics simulations.
-As part of the `Consortium for Advanced Simulation of LWR (CASL) <http://www.casl.gov>`_, CNERG is responsible for providing this fundamental capability and related improvements to measure and ensure conservation and to support uncertainty quantification.

 This work involves close collaboration with the Fathom team based at Argonne National Laboratory and the CASL team based at Oak Ridge